PHYSICAL REVIEW SPECIAL TOPICS – ACCELERATORS AND BEAMS 8, 050401 (2005)

 LORENTZ is demonstrated as a simulation tool by NUS at the Eighth International Conference on Charged Particle Optics, July 2010.

-Please see page 221 of the conference handbook for the Electron Optics Simulation Software at NUS article.
+Please see page 221 of the conference handbook for the Electron Optics Simulation Software at NUS (link not found) article.

 Appl.
 Phys.
 Lett.
 91, 074104 (2007)

 T. Tuohimaa, M. Otendal, and H. M. Hertz

 Phase-contrast methods increase contrast, detail, and selectivity in x-ray imaging.
 Present compact x-ray sources do not provide the necessary spatial coherence with sufficient power to allow the laboratory-scale high-resolution phase-contrast imaging with adequate exposure times.
 In this letter, the authors demonstrate phase-contrast imaging with few-micron detail employing a compact ~6.5 µm spot liquid-metal-jet-anode high-brightness microfocus source.
 The 40 W source is operated at more than ten times higher electron-beam power density than present microfocus sources and is shown to provide sufficient spatial coherence as well as scalability to high power, thereby enabling the application of phase-contrast x-ray imaging with short exposure times in clinics and laboratories.

 High-intensity electron beam for liquid-metal-jet anode hard x-ray generation (link has forbidden error msg)

 Proceedings of SPIE

 Laser-Generated, Synchrotron, and Other Laboratory X-Ray and EUV Sources, Optics, and Applications II

 Tomi Tuohimaa, Mikael Otendal, and Hans M. Hertz